Before You Read

 Jeffrey Epstein, 2003 interview (Bloomberg)

-This is when Epstein’s predatory playbook took shape.
+This is when Epstein’s playbook took shape.
 Relationships are the currency.
 Access is the product.
 Being useful to the right people is everything.

 He used parent-teacher conferences to cultivate wealthy parents.
 One impressed parent told Bear Stearns CEO Alan Greenberg to hire him.
 Greenberg’s daughter later described Epstein: “He was very smart and he knew how to woo people, how to schmooze.”
 (WUWM/NPR)

 A 2025 New York Times investigation concluded Epstein’s early success came from “a series of lucky breaks, lies and scams.”
-But the timeline between those scams reveals something more deliberate than luck.
+(NYT) But the timeline between those scams reveals something more deliberate than luck.

 The Gap Years: 1981-1987